-We look at practices as well as texts and consider a range of expressions of religion from popular culture to systematic ideas.
-We approach religion at both the individual and collective level and study traditions in comparative international context.
+You will look at practices and texts and consider a range of expressions of religion from popular culture to systematic ideas.
+You'll approach religion at both the individual and collective level and study traditions in different countries.

 Religion has a long history and remains a powerful force in the contemporary world.
 Religious studies provides the tools and skills to help you get to grips with this vital field of study.